Does my presentation need an agenda?

 A beauty company’s B2B presentation:

-- How to inspire your customers with well executed beauty products and services
+- How to inspire your customers with holistic beauty products and services

-- Why trust is so important today when choosing your partner
+- Why trust is so important today when choosing your business partners

 - What research and innovation mean for your success